jsocolar/flocker/README.md

 included are functions to format data for occupancy modeling and functions for model post-processing, including posterior predictions, the posterior distribution of the latent true occupancy state, and model comparison.
-`flocker` is under active development: development priorities include better integrated functionality for posterior predictive checking and full cross-validation.
+`flocker` is under active development: development priorities include new model types, better integrated functionality for posterior predictive checking, and full cross-validation.

 Compared to existing R packages for fitting occupancy models, `flocker` is substantially more flexible in the variety of models that can